Updated Thursday 20th July 2023: consultation now closed.

 This is a big challenge and right now we don’t have all the answers.
 We need to have a conversation about the future of the National Park.

-Between 26th April – 19th July 2023, we will be consulting on our Draft National Park Partnership Plan 2024-29, which has been drafted to frame conversations about the future of the National Park.
+Between 26th April – 19th July 2023, we held a public consultation on our Draft National Park Partnership Plan 2024-29, which has been drafted to frame conversations about the future of the National Park.

 The National Park Partnership Plan guides how all of those with a role to play in looking after the National Park will work together to manage the Park and achieve a shared vision for the area.

 We all have a part to play in this so we all need to be part of the conversation.

 To facilitate this conversation, we developed a Commonplace consultation website where anyone with an interest in the National Park could:

 Our online surveys may now be closed but this isn’t the end!
 You can still use Commonplace to read more on Draft National Park Partnership Plan 2024-29, view comments that respondents chose to make publicly available, and subscribe to receive updates or read our latest news to find out what is happening next.

 Those who weren’t able to take part in the conversation before 19th July 2023 can still also share your thoughts or comments with us about the Draft Plan by emailing NationalParkPlan@lochlomond-trossachs.org

 Please use the questions below to frame your message: